Renault Captur SUV - Engines, drive & performance

 The 1.0-litre is economical, but it also feels rather slow, taking 13.3 seconds to get from 0-62mph - a figure that's higher than most rivals.
 On the motorway it requires plenty of revs and sometimes a lower gear to pass slower traffic, but the five-speed manual gearbox is good to use.

-The entry-level petrol comes with just a manual gearbox, while the first 1.3-litre can be manual or automatic and the range-topper is auto only.
+The entry-level petrol comes with just a manual gearbox, while the first 1.3-litre can be manual or automatic and the range-topper was auto only.
 The six-speed manual is easy to shift but lacks the precision of the gearbox in the Mazda CX-3 or Honda HR-V, while the automatic is quite smooth but can be a bit hesitant when pulling away from junctions or roundabouts and kicking down into a lower gear.

 For the first time, Renault is offering a plug-in hybrid version of the Captur.
 This combines a 1.6-litre petrol engine, an electric motor and a 9.8kWh battery pack with an automatic gearbox.
 Badged ‘E-Tech’, it can be driven in its fully electric mode at speeds of up to 83mph and takes 10.1 seconds to accelerate from 0-62mph, thanks to its combined 158bhp.
 While it's the most powerful Captur, this doesn't necessarily mean it always feels the fastest because it weighs around 400kg more than the lightest petrol Capturs.